-No one ever said that you were a professional photographer, but you are at least a social photographer who can reap the rewards of powerful photos.
-You need good shots for your social media and beyond.
+You need good photography for your social media, your website and your advertising campaigns.
+You also need great video.
 It pays to sharpen your skills just a little.
 Try these simple tricks to get more likes, shares and searches.

 - Start a file of photos that you like.
 What’s the common thread?
 What makes them great to you?

 - Camera/settings: Understand the limitations and strengths of your camera.

 - Goal: What do you need/want?
 Do you need high resolution or something simple to put on the Internet?

 - Lighting (sun and flash).
 Make sure the sun is behind you and in the face of your subject.
 Shoot in the early morning or late afternoon when possible (warmer light and fuller light on your subject).
 When indoors, always use a flash.
 Don’t have bright lights behind your subject–that throws off the camera and will darken your subject in the eyes of the camera.
 However, if you want a silhouette, shoot into a subject that has a bright light/sun behind them.

 - Timing (for people and animals).
 Try to get people while speaking or in action (except for studio shots).
 Beware of closed eyes.
 Shoot everything 2-4 times for insurance.
 Shoot animal shots that also reflect some personality or action when possible.
 Sometimes an animal works well in action and/or at rest.
 Again, look for open eyes.
 Again, get low–shoot from ground level or below the subject’s eye level.
 It makes for a more dramatic shot.